 FreeBSD can be downloaded and put on a cd:

 FreeBSD’s PowerPC installer has limited support for partitioning a disk.
 I discovered it was easiest to use mac-fdisk.
-I booted up my Gentoo Minimal InstallCD and partitioned on a 10G disk as:
+I booted up my Minimal InstallCD and partitioned on a 10G disk as: